Digital Declutter — 15 Ways to Become Less Distracted and More Productive in 2025

 If you’re sick of your desktop or laptop computer taking ages to boot up, then focus on the likely culprits — start-up programs.

 Take a look at every application that’s running at start up — and disable the ones you know you definitely don’t need.
-You can find out how to do this thanks to the good folk at How-To-Geek – Windows instructions are here, and Mac instructions are here.
+Windows instructions for how to do this are available here, and Mac instructions are here.

 Disabling smartphone notifications